vsch/flexmark-java/README.md

 This is a work in progress with many API changes.

-No attempt is made to keep backward compatibility to the original project.
+No attempt is made to keep backward API compatibility to the original project.

 Progress so far
 ---------------

-- Add options pass through from `Parser.builder()` and `HtmlRenderer.builder()` all the way to document and extensions factories.
+- Wiki added [flexmark-java wiki]

+- Unified options architecture to configure: parser, renderer and any custom extensions.
+This includes the list of extensions to use.
+Making a single argument configure the environment.
+  These are also available during parsing and rendering phases for use by extensions.

+- Test architecture based on original spec.txt augmented:
+    - with expected AST to be validated
+    - options can be specified for individual tests so that one file can validate all options available for the extension.
+    - full spec file with expected HTML and AST replaced with generated counterparts to make updating expected test results easier for new or modified tests.
+This also adds section and example number to each example opening line for cross referencing test results to test source.

 - Rework HtmlRenderer to allow inserting rendered HTML into different parts of the generated HTML document.